nagasudhirpulla/taming_python/blog/skills/datetime_library.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision

-datetime library in python is very useful in handling datetimes
+`datetime` library in python is very useful in handling date-times.

+### Installation
+In command prompt type `pip install datetime` and press enter

 ### Main Code